Italy has become my favourite European destination.

 It was January, freezing and to me, it looked like a magical white wonderland.
 I loved it.

 In my young mind, I thought there was no other time to travel other than winter.
-That trip was the first time I saw snow.
+That trip was the first time I experienced snow.
 I loved the cold pinching my face, the feeling of being rugged up in a cosy jacket and scarf.

+My dad taught me how to make a snowman and I learnt how to cross country ski.
 It was far removed from anything I had ever experienced in Australia, and I was hooked.

 When my own family and I travelled to Europe, I worked as many countries as possible (without rushing) into our 2-month itinerary.
 There were many favourites, but Italy stood out as a front runner.